ART GALLERIES & Museums: Great spots to see local art and take in some history

 The Dancing Crane Gallery: 1019 10th Ave.
 W., Village of the Arts, Bradenton

-"It's All About Mary," new works by folk artist Missionary Mary Proctor, through Nov.
-30. The gallery features works by 25 top Florida folk artists, plus well-known local and gulf coast artists in a colorful 1925 cottage in the heart of the village.
+The exhibit "Hot Summer, Cool Folk Art," featuring artwork by Missionary Mary Proctor and Rev. Hugo Porcaro, is on display now.
+The gallery features works by 25 top Florida folk artists, plus well-known local and gulf coast artists in a colorful 1925 cottage in the heart of the village.
 Hours: 11 a.m.-4 p.m.
-Thursday-Saturday, First Friday Artwalks and by special appointment.
+Friday-Saturday, First Friday art walks and by special appointment.
 Information: 941-747-1320.